makeller1/makeller1.github.io/_projects/pupper-quadruped.md

 The hip, shoulder, and elbow joints are composed of brushless DC motors that provide 12 actuated degrees of freedom.
 The motors provide feedback on the current and angular position through an incremental encoder.
 Low level current control runs on dedicated motor controllers at 1000 Hz.
 A 9 dof IMU provides feedback on angular position and velocity.
 A micro controller communicates with the motor controllers (I2C) and host computer (USB Serial), performs filtering and sensor fusion, and takes over high level control when faults are encountered. -->

 # Whole Body Control
 Whole Body Control (WBC) describes a controller for an underactuated system that allocates degrees of freedom to more than one desired task (for instance, lift a foot and maintain balance are two tasks needed for locomotion).
 The Implicit Hierarchical Whole Body Controller (IHWBC) is a type of WBC that defines a soft hierarchy among the tasks.
-Doing so ensures more important tasks like balance are executed when tasks conflict, which is quite common.
+Doing so ensures more important tasks like balance take priority when tasks conflict, which is quite common.

 A task is a desired body acceleration in the operational (body translation/rotation) or joint space: